What is REDS?

 Communication Networks

 Our research on communication networks deals with innovative approaches that massively rely on Virtualization, on Edge Computing and on Artificial Intelligence capabilities.
-We explore technologies and paradigms such as Multi-Access Edge Computing (MEC), Network Function Virtualization (NFV), Software-Defined Networking (SDN) and SD-WAN, also in conjunction with Machine Learning, for an increased network flexibility and automation.
-We deal with scenarios related to the optimization of data flow management, security and, in general, application awareness in Smart City/IoT environments.
+We explore technologies and paradigms such as Edge Computing, Network Function Virtualization (NFV), Software-Defined Networking (SDN), SD-WAN, Serverless Computing, also in conjunction with Machine Learning, for an increased network flexibility and automation.
+We deal with scenarios related to the optimization of data flow management and security.

 People